-Winds will become more southwesterly today through Sunday.
-Instead of the constant onshore winds and tropical downpours, the pattern will be equally as wet, but storms will become more of the afternoon and evening variety.
+Winds have become more southwesterly and will be through Monday.
+So, instead of the constant onshore winds and tropical downpours, the pattern will be with patches of storms moving off the coast.
+Unfortunately, we will be equally as wet, but storms will become more of the afternoon and evening variety.
 Plus, they will start earlier out west and later closer to the coast.